Adobe Type Manager: Microsoft Windows

 Adobe ported these products to the Microsoft Windows operating system platform, where they managed font display by patching into Windows (3.0, 3.1x, 95, 98, Me) at a very low level.
 The design of Windows NT made this kind of patching unviable, and Microsoft initially responded by allowing Type 1 fonts to be converted to TrueType on install, but in Windows NT 4.0, Microsoft added "font driver" support to allow ATM to provide Type 1 support (and in theory other font drivers for other types).

 As with ATM Light for Macintosh, Adobe licensed to Microsoft the core code, which was integrated into Windows 2000 and Windows XP, making ATM Light for Windows obsolete, except for the special case of support for "multiple master" fonts, which Microsoft did not include in Windows, and for which ATM Lite still acts as a font driver.

-ATM Light is still available for Windows users, but ATM Deluxe is no longer developed or sold.
+Although it has been discontinued in 2005, ATM Light is still available for Windows users, but ATM Deluxe is no longer developed or sold.

 Users of ATM 4.0 (Light or Deluxe) on Windows 95/98/ME who upgrade to Windows 2000/XP may encounter problems, and it is vital not to install version 4.0 into Windows 2000 or later; affected users are encouraged to visit the Adobe web site for technical information and patches.
 Version 4.1.2 is fully compatible with Windows 2000 and XP (It will run on XP 64-bit, but because the installer doesn't work it must be first installed on 32-bit XP and then copied over to 64-bit XP).

 ATM installed on XP may prevent a system from entering standby – the error message indicates keyboard driver needs updating.
 Uninstalling ATM corrects the issue.

 Windows Vista is incompatible with both ATM Light and ATM Deluxe.
 Windows Vista can use Adobe Type 1 fonts natively, making add-ons like ATM unnecessary.

 The latest version of ATM for Windows 3.1 is 3.02.
 There was no ATM Deluxe for Windows versions prior to 95.

 Acrobat Reader, starting with version 2.1, installs a version of ATM for its own use, referred to as a Portable Font Server, but there is no control panel or other user interface for it.
 It is therefore unsuitable for the tasks which most people need to install ATM for.